your oven to 350 degrees F (180 degrees C). If using hazelnuts,

 extract and chopped nuts.
 Spread the

-fudge into the prepared pan, smoothing the top with an offset spatula.
-Let
+fudge into the prepared pan, smoothing the top with an offset spatula or the

-stand at room temperature until cool (this can take several hours).
+stand at room temperature until cool and firm (this can take several hours).
 Then

 carefully remove the fudge from the pan by lifting the edges of the foil.
 With a

 long, sharp knife cut the fudge into one inch (2.5 cm) pieces.
-Store in the
+Store in an

-refrigerator for several days or freeze, well wrapped, for several months.
+several days or freeze, well wrapped, for several months.
 Let thaw at room